-Past trends over the last 25-30 years show much variability in water clarity with improvement most recently.
-Water clarity declines could be due to more algae growth overall, while increases in water clarity are likely due to less algae, potentially from high populations of invasive zebra mussels that eat some types of algae.
+Past trends over the last 20 years show potential recent improvement in water clarity for Oswego Lake.
+Water clarity increases are likely due to less algae, potentially from high populations of invasive zebra mussels that eat some types of algae.
+Oswego Lake's water clarity is similar to other popular lakes in the county.